vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _S: How did you write your first hello world?_

-**M:** In Basic of course.
-My programming languages were basic, assembler, pascal, modula2, C, in that weird order. :) Plus some others at university nobody cares about. :)
+**M:** In BASIC of course.
+My programming languages were BASIC, Assembly, Pascal, Modula-2, C, in that weird order. :) Plus some others at university nobody cares about. :)

 <br>
 _J: Do you code under the influence?_